CryptoManiac/Reinventing-the-Wheel/README.md

 ### MISC

-* ShamirUtil for secret sharing
+* ShamirUtil for secret sharing with optional master password

 ## API